apple1417/blcmm-parsing/Readme.md

 reference C++ preprocessor, as well as a series of test cases and a pytest script to run them.

 ## Format Rules
-The main format differences between BLCMM files and XML can be summaried in the following rules.
+The main format differences between BLCMM files and XML can be summarized in the following rules.

-The handling of any situations which cause BLCMM to fail loading a file is considered undefined behaviour.
-Known causes are also listed below.

 - The filtertool warning should be removed, or converted to an XML comment.
 The warning is always on it's own line (leading/trailing whitespace allowed), and is always the exact string: